 10/05/2023

-There is endless talk about the benefits of oil for the skin of the face, but in these stories there is no place for problematic and oily skin.
+There is endless talk about the benefits of oil for the skin, but in these stories there is no place for problematic and oily skin.
 However, it all comes down to knowing the types of oils and their level of comedogenicity, which inevitably leads you to do a little research.
 On the way, you will undoubtedly come across squalane, an oil that is often called fat-free and which is recommended for skin with the problem of excessive sebum secretion.

 Introducing a new ingredient into your routine is always as exciting as it is scary, so instead of leaving you to do your own research on this interesting and seemingly strange oil - we bring you everything you need to know about it below.